MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 ---
 title: "Write DAX queries with Copilot | Microsoft Docs"
 description: Use Copilot to create a DAX queries query.
-Type what you're looking for in a DAX query, and Copilot can create it. ms.service: powerbi ms.date: 02/28/2024 ms.reviewer:
+Type in a prompt to describe what DAX query you would like generated, and Copilot can create it. ms.service: powerbi ms.date: 02/28/2024 ms.reviewer: